eficode-academy/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 [root@multitool-3148954972-k8q06 /]#
 ```

+Now log out of the bash on the multi-tool pod by type `ctrl+d` to get out of the pod.

-You can also use the `describe` command to describe any Kubernetes object in more detail. e.g. we use `describe` to see more details about our nginx service:
+You can use the `describe` command to describe any Kubernetes object in more detail. e.g. we use `describe` to see more details about our nginx service:

 ```
 $ kubectl describe service nginx